How to buy international stocks in Canada

 Step 2: Open your account

-Once you’ve decided on an online broker, you can open your share trading account.
-If you already have a bank account with that provider then you can usually sign in via their online banking portal.
-If not, you will have to open a new account.
-To open an international share trading account you’ll generally need to meet the following eligibility criteria:
+Once you’ve chosen an online broker, you can open a share trading account.
+To open an international trading account, you’ll generally need to meet the following eligibility criteria:

 • Be the age of majority in your province or territory (18 or 19)